Battle of New Orleans: Battle

 The Americans had constructed three lines of defense, with the forward line four miles south of the city.
 It was strongly entrenched at the Rodriguez Canal, which stretched from a swamp to the river, with a timber, loop-holed breastwork and earthworks for artillery.
+Jackson mustered 4,698 on the Left Bank and 546 on the Right Bank.

 General Lambert and two infantry battalions totaling 1700 soldiers disembarked and reinforced the British on January 5.
+This brought the amount of disembarked men to about 8,000.